Thoroughly Modern Millie: Cast

-Production notes
+Production

-Development

-Hunter wanted to make a film of The Boy Friend, which had been a hit on stage with Julie Andrews.
-Film rights cost too much - $400,000 - so Hunter decided to do "his own".
+Ross Hunter wanted to make a film of The Boy Friend, which had been a success on stage with Julie Andrews.
+Film rights cost too much—$400,000—so Hunter decided to do "his own".
 He managed to get Andrews to agree to star.

-Setting

-The film opens on "Thursday, June 2, 1922," although, in reality, June 2, 1922 was a Friday.

-Cast

-Although Pat Morita and Jack Soo each play Chinese henchmen, both were of Japanese descent; Morita was born in California, and Soo was born on a ship in the Pacific Ocean headed to the U.S. While he received no screen credit, Jimmy Bryant provided the singing voice for James Fox in this film.
+Although Pat Morita and Jack Soo each play Chinese henchmen, both were of Japanese descent; Morita was born in California, and Soo was born on a ship in the Pacific Ocean headed to the United States.
+While he received no screen credit, Jimmy Bryant provided the singing voice for James Fox in this film.

-Score
+According to Andrews, the film's producers at Universal sought to maximize financial returns by having a roadshow theatrical release and refused to make the artistic cuts desired by director Hill, causing Hill to quit before the film was scored and finished.

+Music

 Elmer Bernstein composed the incidental score, for which he won his only Academy Award.
 The songs were arranged and conducted by André Previn.